deepreview-dave/app/README.md

 ## Contribution

 Use `npm test` to test everything and `npm run format` to auto-format code before a check.

-## Environment

-Write your own `.env.local` file at the root with the appropriate variables.

 ## Available Scripts